Have you ever seen one of those weird maps from earlier times that just seem very funny and… Well… totally wrong?

 We still do it in modern times, except that we’re now trying to make sense of a world with social structures and abstract risks or rewards that are infinitely more complicated than the reality our ancestors lived in.

 The system still works.
 It detects patterns and associations and stores them so we can react adequately to those situations.
-The downside is that it only detects patterns and leaves out the subtle nuances of our complex world.
+The downside is that it only detects patterns.
+It leaves out the subtle nuances of our complex world.

 But, reality itself is so complex that it would be impossible to make sense of it if you saw everything at the same time.
 Just imagine trying to do that while you saw everything around you vibrating and all those tiny particles dancing around in microscopic detail.

-So it’s actually very handy to have this limited perspective.
+So it’s actually very handy to have a limited perspective.
+Even if this makes the perspective lacking.
 Otherwise trying to find which way to go would be a total pain in the ass (and not the good kind).

 The main problem with this otherwise effective strategy is that most people don’t even know they’re looking at this severely limited map when they move through life.
 Let alone the fact that they have one in the first place.
 They confuse the map with the territory and think that the very inaccurate and limited map of reality they created in their head , is reality itself.

-Please read the above again for a couple of times until you really get it, because it’s bigger than you think.
+Please read the above paragraph again for a couple of times until you really feel it sibnk in, because the implications are a lot than you may think.

 Before I tell you what to actually do with this information, let’s have a very quick look at the tools you are using to create that map and how they work.

-You basically make use of only 2 tools when drawing it out : Your senses and your mind.
+You basically make use of only 2 tools to generate this map: Your senses and your mind.

 Your senses, help you perceive things.
 When random vibrating waves floating through this chaotic universe hit your eyes for example, your eyes will perceive some of those and send them to your brain for processing.

-For this first step in the process of making your map, you are already limited by the things your senses can perceive.
-Even when assuming that all your eyes senses are in perfect condition this will still be a perspective limited by the capacities of the human body.
+For this first step in the process, you are already limited by the things your senses can perceive.
+Even when assuming that all your senses are in perfect condition this will still be a perspective limited by the capacities of the human body.

 So what happens after that?